virtual-labs/exp-phosphorus-content-brays-amrt/experiment/aim.md

+### Aim of the experiment
-### To determine the available phosphorus in the soil sample by Bray's method.
+- To determine the available phosphorus in the soil sample by Bray's method.